Farama-Foundation/Minigrid/README.md

 pip3 install -r requirements.txt
 ```

-Note: the pytorch-rl code is a custom fork of [this repository](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr),
+Note: the pytorch_rl code is a custom fork of [this repository](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr),
 which was modified to work with this environment.

 ## Basic Usage